suspect-devices/digithink/docs/rethinkeverything/README.md

 * Disentangle the various interconnected pieces and dependencies
 * Automate as much as possible
 * Document what is to be done.
 (Specification and sample implimentation)
-* Experience based stepwise refinement.
+* Practice experience based stepwise refinement.

 ## Sarcasms (link them later)

 1. See: Tufte's critiq of power point.
-2. "as code" is only as good as the management understanding of the job of the people actually write and maintain it minus corporate whims, the abuse of executive privilege, and cultural constraints..
+2. "as code" is only as good as managements understanding of the job of the people who actually write and maintain it minus corporate whims, the abuse of executive privilege, and cultural constraints..